 The Commission seeks to build and cultivate capacity in the volunteer and service community by recognizing volunteer leaders and inspiring statewide volunteerism through collaboration.
 Outstanding volunteers are recognized annually through the Lt.
 Governors Volunteer Awards events.
 Utah non-profits also have an opportunity to recognize dedicated volunteers through the UServeUtah Volunteer Recognition Certificate program.

 The Lt.
-Governor’s Volunteer Recognition Certificate program is an opportunity for nonprofit, faith-based, corporate and government agencies to recognize the on-going volunteer efforts their own agencies with a certificate signed by the Lieutenant Governor.
+Governor’s Volunteer Recognition Certificate is an opportunity for nonprofit, faith-based, corporate, and government agencies to recognize the ongoing volunteer efforts in their own agencies with a certificate signed by the Lieutenant Governor.
 Nominees for this certificate are automatically eligible for the Power of Service Award.